Roku adds Alex Jones' Infowars channel six months after others banned him

 "While the vast majority of all streaming on our platform is mainstream entertainment, voices on all sides of an issue or cause are free to operate a channel.
 We do not curate or censor based on viewpoint," a Roku spokesperson said.
 "We're not promoting or being paid to distribute Infowars.
 We do not have any commercial or advertising relationship with Infowars."

 Infowars and Jones' other accounts were widely banned last year.
-In August, he was kicked off YouTube, Facebook, Spotify and Apple iTunes for violating their policies.
-Twitter didn't permanently ban Jones and his accounts until September.
-In the same month, Jones was also kicked out of Apple's App Store.
+In August, he was kicked off YouTube, Facebook, Spotify and iTunes for violating their policies.
+Twitter permanently banned Jones and his accounts in September.
+The same month, Jones was also kicked out of Apple's App Store.

 "While open to many voices, we have policies that prohibit the publication of content that is unlawful, incites illegal activities or violates third-party rights, among other things," said the Roku spokesperson.
 "If we determine a channel violates these policies, it will be removed.
 To our knowledge, InfoWars is not currently in violation of these content policies."